-Advanced Emergency Alert Enhancement Content Considerations
+The prefix shown in these examples are informative only.
+The Broadcaster Application should make no assumptions regarding the path and simply use it to access the fragment data directly.

-The AEAT may reference AEA enhancement content through URLs.
-This content is delivered either in the broadcast as a separate ROUTE stream, in which case the referencing URL will be relative, or over broadband where a fully-qualified URL will be provided.
+The referenced service guide files, in this example, Service.xml, Schedule.xml and Content.xml, shall contain the Service, Schedule and Content XML fragments as described in A/332 [2], respectively.
+The Receiver shall extract each XML fragment from the binary SGDU structure before making it available to the Broadcaster Application.

-In the broadcast case, the broadcaster is responsible for providing the Application Context Id of any Broadcaster Applications that need to access the AEA enhancement content as part of the EFDT fragment describing the signed package containing the AEA enhancement content.
-The Receiver shall treat this content as it would normal ROUTE-delivered content by making it available in the Application Context Caches corresponding to the listed Application Context IDs.
-Note that since the AEA enhancement content will occupy the same hierarchy as other ROUTE-delivered data, the broadcaster must assure that no conflicts occur when defining the corresponding file hierarchies.
+To associate ESG files with Broadcaster Applications, the corresponding Application Context Identifiers shall be provided in the Extended FDT (EFDT) element, FDT-Instance@appContextIdList defined when sending the ESG files in the LCT channel of the ESG Service ROUTE session.
+Descriptions of the FDT extensions and the ESG Service can be found in A/331 [1].
+Application Context Identifiers need not be included in the EFDT if the ESG data is not needed by the Broadcaster Application.

 Cache Request APIs

 The Cache Request APIs may be used by the currently executing Broadcaster Application to request that the Receiver download one or more objects from a broadband server and place them into a specified location in the Application Context Cache.
 Files may be identified individually by URL, or a DASH MPD or Period may be specified, in which case all the media files referenced by the MPD or Period are requested.